KiraWontMiss/con-enhanced-game-finder/README.md

 # CoN Enhanced Game Finder v1.0.0

-A Chrome extension for **Conflict of Nations: World War 3** that scans New Matches so you don't have to babysit the refresh button all day.
+A Chrome extension for **Conflict of Nations: World War 3** that scans New Matches so you don't have to sit there refreshing the page all day.
 It auto-joins games, auto-picks your country, and can drag your friends into the same lobby with you.

 If it's not working, check [Troubleshooting](#troubleshooting) or [Party Join](#party-join) below before you start spamming the Discord.
 Link's at the bottom if you really need it.

 ## Features

-- **Auto Scan** — scans New Matches so you don't have to stare at the screen
+- **Auto Scan** - scans New Matches so you don't have to stare at the screen
-- **Map/Search Filter** — only shows you games on the map you actually want
+- **Map/Search Filter** - only joins the games on the map you actually want
-- **Player Count Filter** — min/max players, so you're not stuck in a dead lobby
+- **Player Count Filter** - min/max players, so you're not stuck in a dead lobby
-- **Auto Join** — clicks into a match faster than you would manually
+- **Auto Join** - clicks into a match faster than you would manually
-- **Auto Country Select** — picks your country for you (if it's taken, it just skips it, it's not magic)
+- **Auto Country Select** - picks your country for you (if it's taken, it just skips it)
-- **Sound Alert** — beeps when a match is found
+- **Sound Alert** - beeps when a match is found
-- **Party Join** — 4-digit code, drag your friends in with you, no more "wait what lobby are you in" (this shit ruined my winrate)
+- **Party Join** - 4-digit code, drag your friends in with you, no more "what lobby are you in" (this shit ruined my winrate)

 ## Installation